 In 2014, Boston was elected to the National Academy of Engineering (NAE), one of the highest professional honors accorded to an engineer, for his leadership in the development and operation of large electric grids and markets for wholesale electricity.
 Boston’s other recognitions and honors include the “Leadership in Power” award from the IEEE Power and Energy Society in 2011 and the Electricity Storage Association’s Leadership Award in 2012.
 Boston holds a bachelor’s degree in engineering, magna cum laude, from Tennessee Technological University and a master’s degree in engineering administration from the University of Tennessee.

-Darius Sepassi is a Principal in Blackstone’s Private Equity Group based in New York, where he is focused on investment activity in the energy sector.
+Darius Sepassi is a Managing Director in Blackstone’s Private Equity Group based in New York, where he is focused on investment activity in the energy sector.

 Prior to joining Blackstone, Sepassi was a Senior Vice President at Oaktree Capital where he evaluated and executed investment opportunities primarily in the power generation and midstream energy sectors.
 Prior to Oaktree, Sepassi was a Vice President at Highstar Capital.
 Sepassi has also held positions as an Associate at First Reserve Corporation, focusing on leveraged equity investments in the global energy sector, and as an Analyst in the Leveraged Finance and Sponsor Coverage group at Bear Stearns.

 Sepassi received a B.S., with distinction, in Accounting and an M.S. in Business Administration from the Pennsylvania State University.